webaverse/docs/docs/engineering/app/scene/scene-file-quickstart.md

 ## Default Scenes

-Default scenes offered by Webaverse are defined in scenes.json files.
+Default scenes offered by Webaverse are defined in scenes.json file, which is located in the `scenes` directory in the root of the App.
 The first one in the list is the default scene.

 ```js
 [